Skip to main content

 Your original document is always safe.

-RedactifyAI saves the redacted document as a new file in your Clio matter alongside the original.
+RedactifyAI saves the redacted document as a new file in the same Clio folder alongside the original.
 The original is never overwritten or modified.
 Both versions are available in Clio whenever you need them.

 Troubleshooting and common questions